NVIDIA/cccl/README.md

 Furthermore, we describe our testing strategy to be confident that CCCL works everywhere it should.

 ### CUDA Toolkit (CTK) Compatibility

+**Summary:**
+- The latest version of CCCL is backwards compatible with the current and preceding CTK major version series
+- CCCL is never forwards compatible with any version of the CTK.
+Always use the same or newer than what is included with your CTK.
+- Minor version CCCL upgrades won't break existing code, but new features may not support all CTK versions

 The CCCL team encourages users to ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) and always use the newest version of CCCL from GitHub to take advantage of the latest improvements.